Westminster Kennel Club’s annual dog show postponed over COVID - NewsBreak

 Westminster Kennel Club’s annual dog show postponed over COVID

-NEW YORK ( AP ) — The Westminster Kennel Club’s annual dog show has become the latest event to be postponed or canceled in New York as the number of coronavirus cases surges.44 people aboard Royal Caribbean cruise ship test positive for COVID-19
+NEW YORK ( AP ) — The Westminster Kennel Club’s annual dog show has become the latest event to be postponed or canceled in New York as the number of coronavirus cases surges.

 “The health and safety of all participants in the Westminster Kennel Club Dog Show are paramount,” the group said in a statement.
 “We appreciate the community’s continued interest and support as we delay the show to a time when we can safely convene.”